elisabethoelmann/Project-3-Kaplan-Meier/README.md

 # Project-3-Kaplan-Meier
 This project is intended to help clinical scientists, to run a Kaplan-Meier curve for "Progression free survival" for cancer patients in clinical trials.
-The problem we are frequently facing, is that we need to rely on statitics and Clincal Research organizations (CROs) to analyse the data of our patients, whom we treat with certain drugs in clinical trials.
+The problem we are frequently facing, is that we need to rely on statitics and Clincal Research Organizations (CROs) to analyse the data of our patients, whom we treat with certain drugs in clinical trials.
 This is always very costly and only happens at the very end of the clinical trial, when data are clean.
 However, it is urgently needed, that one can run such an analysis earlier as well.

 Therefore my aim was, with help of Python, to create such a plot, which one can run even on immature data.